-The Board of Studies is a standing committee of IHNA to oversee all academic functions of the Institute including academic governance, course development, delivery and assessment, and compliance to the VET Quality Framework.
+The Board of Studies is the standing committee of IHNA that oversees all academic functions of the Institute including academic governance, course development, delivery and assessment as well as compliance to the VET Quality Framework.

-1. To maintain the highest standards of VET training and assessment.
+1. Maintain the highest standards of VET training and assessment

-2. To maintain the highest standards of scholarships and research.
+2. Maintain the highest standards of scholarships and research

-3. To assist and advise the IHNA management on all matters relating to and affecting the Institute's educational programs, including:
+3. Assist and advise the IHNA management on all matters relating to and affecting the Institute's educational programs, including:

-4. To advise on the educational aspects of the Institute's strategic plan.
+4. Extend advice on the educational aspects of the Institute's strategic plan

-7. To manage the development of new courses and to approve any necessary accreditation and re-accreditation submissions.
+7. Manage the development of new courses and approve necessary accreditation and re-accreditation submissions, if any

-8. Ensure Continuous Improvement occurs across all areas of IHNA.
+8. Ensure that Continuous Improvement ensues across all areas of IHNA

-9. To manage and implement staff learning and development activities and professional development.
+9. Manage and implement staff learning, development activities and professional growth

 • Director of Education

 • Student Representative